Liancourt Rocks dispute: 1965 Treaty on Basic Relations

-Recent conflict
+After 2000

 On April 25, 2006, President Roh Moo-hyun of South Korea announced a special dialog on Korea–Japan relations, demanding Japanese government action following the apology of Japan about previous colonization of Korea.

 In the dialog, he said 'Dokdo is Korean territory, not an ordinary Korean territory, but Korean territory which had been carved with bitter grief.
 Dokdo is the first Korean territory which was deprived of when Japan colonized Korea.
 Japan occupied the land for the battles during Russo-Japanese war'.
 And he expressed that Japanese claim for Dokdo means a pursuit of the right for the occupied land by imperial invasion, hence the claim for a previous colony.
 He stated that Dokdo was a symbol of the recovery of Korean sovereignty.
 This address related to a Japanese plan, announced the day before, for a maritime survey around the Liancourt Rocks.

-Japan argued that as it would be undertaking the survey in its own claimed EEZ, there was no need to obtain South Korea's consent and that announcing its intentions was a simple courtesy.
+Japan argued that as it would be undertaking the survey in its own claimed exclusive economic zone, there was no need to obtain South Korea's consent and that announcing its intentions was a simple courtesy.
 South Korea said it would arrest Japanese Coast Guard survey boats if they began to survey in South Korea's claimed zone.
 To back up its threat, it dispatched 20 gunboats to the area to conduct high seas seizure drills.
 In these circumstances, U.S. ambassador in Tokyo, Tom Schieffer stated "The Ambassador stated the United States understands that Japan is within its rights under international law.
 The Koreans are behaving irrationally, and the United States is concerned that they may do something crazy, causing a major problem.
 Everyone needs to back off, he stressed, to enable the matter to be resolved peacefully."
 In July 2006, the South Korean government sent a research ship to collect data on currents around the Liancourt Rocks and stated "research is just an act based on sovereignty".
 On July 5, the research vessel, followed by a South Korean escort ship, entered the area.

 On July 14, 2008, South Korea temporarily recalled its ambassador to Japan, after the Japanese government decided to mention the dispute over the islands in the "Commentary to the Curriculum Guideline" (学習指導要領解説, Gakushū shidō yōryō kaisetsu) for social study classes in junior high school.
 The Korean Coast Guard strengthened its early warning system as a preventative measure against any possible attempt by Japanese right-wing groups to land on the islets.
 On July 18, 2008, there was a protest in front of the Japanese embassy in Seoul.
 The South Korean government considered sending marines to replace a police contingent on Dokdo to thwart Japan's territorial claim to the islets.